-a.
+- a.
 Investment decision: Investment decisions relate to the selection of assets in which funds will be invested by a firm.
 Funds procured from different sources have to be invested in various kinds of assets.
 The investment of funds is used in a project for various fixed assets and also for current assets.
 The investment of funds in a project has to be made after careful assessment of the various projects through capital budgeting.
 A part of long term funds is also to be kept for financing the working capital requirements.
 Asset management policies are to be laid down regarding various items of current assets.
-The inventory policy would be determined by the production manager and the finance manager keeping in view the requirement of funds.
+The inventory policy would be determined by the production manager and the finance manager keeping in view the requirement of production and the future price estimates of raw materials and the availability of funds.
 One of the most important finance functions is to intelligently allocate capital to long term assets.
 This activity is also known as capital budgeting.
-It is important to allocate capital in those long term assets so as to get maximum yield in future.

-a.
-Following are the two aspects of investment decision Evaluation of new investment in terms of profitability b.
+It is important to allocate capital in those long term assets so as to get maximum yield in future. - a.
+Following are the two aspects of investment decision Evaluation of new investment in terms of profitability - b.
 Comparison of cut off rate against new investment and prevailing investment.